run-ai/docs/docs/admin/admin-ui-setup/dashboard-analysis.md

 **Analysis and Suggested actions**:

-Consider buying more GPUs if,
+Consider buying more GPUs:

-* Too many Jobs are waiting in queue for too long
+* When there are too many Jobs are waiting in queue for too long.
-* With a large number of requested GPUs
+* With a large number of requested GPUs.
 * While the Cluster is fully loaded and well utilized.

 ### CPU & Memory Utilization

 Track CPU and memory Node utilization and identify times where the load on specific Nodes is high.

 **How to**: view the following panel: